 “I spent a lot of timeouts in the hallways of my school waiting to hear my principal Mr. Ulibarri’s cowboy boots in the hallway, coming to take me to the office.
 I come from the era before ADHD was recognized.
 I was never diagnosed, but I was one of those kids,” he says with a sympathetic twinkle in his eye.

-“The first day I stood in front of a class full of kids with special learning needs, I recognized: those kids were me.
+“The first day I ever stood in front of a class full of kids with special learning needs, I recognized: those kids were me.
 I understood where they were coming from.”

 James Hunter first entered a classroom as a pre-K para back in 2002, a gig that became the catalyst for him earning his teaching degree at UNF.
 After graduating, a job fair hooked him up with Greenwood, where he taught in the elementary school program until it was phased out.
 For several years after, he taught online classes.